-The student's GPA must be 3.50 in Political Science courses and 3.00 overall; the student must take an honors independent study and a seminar, and must submit an honors thesis to be defended before a faculty committee.
+The student's GPA must be 3.50 in Political Science courses and 3.00 overall; the student must take an honors independent study (to work on the thesis) and a seminar (usually POL 484), and must submit an honors thesis to be defended before a faculty committee.
 Students may work with any member of the department on their honors thesis.
 For specific requirements, consult the department chair.